Probably not — you should not automatically trust AI with your secrets.

 Why AI chat logs aren’t automatically private

-No legal privilege by default.
+No legal privilege by default

-Data retention + court orders.
+Data retention + court orders

-In 2025 U.S. court actions have forced platforms to retain chat logs; providers may be compelled to preserve and turn over records if a judge finds them relevant.
+In 2025, U.S. court actions have forced platforms to retain chat logs.
+Providers may be compelled to preserve and turn over records if a judge finds them relevant.
+OpenAI has publicly acknowledged responding to court data-preservation orders in mid-2025.

-Humans can see training data.
+Humans can see training data

-Terms of Service & product tiers vary.
+Terms of Service & product tiers vary

-Some paid/enterprise plans advertise data controls or deletion, but those protections usually come with terms you must read — and exceptions remain for legal or security reasons.
+Free consumer versions typically offer less control.
+While some paid or enterprise plans advertise data controls or deletion, those protections come with specific terms you must read, and exceptions remain for legal or security reasons.

-Real-world 2025 examples that changed how people think about AI privacy
+Real-world 2025 examples that changed AI privacy

 OpenAI & court preservation

-A high-profile 2025 case forced preservation/retention orders that showed chats can be demanded by courts.
+A high-profile 2025 case forced preservation orders that showed chats can be demanded by courts.
+OpenAI acknowledged the legal pressure and the need to comply with specific mandates.

 Contractors reviewing chats